Secretor007/Python_Password_Manager_Project/Application/Readme.txt

 Find the link for the application in above👆(Application_link) file.
-Just open the file and click on the link to download it
+Just open the file and copy the link to browser and download it